milojezek/github-for-non-coders/README.md

 # GitHub for Non-coders

 ## GitHub Introduction
 GitHub is a platform mainly used (and loved) by developers and people learning to code.
 However, even people who don't work with code can find a lot of interesting tools here.
 It can boost collaboration between developers and non-developers, especially if they are in the same team.
-Regardless of that, GitHub is a great alternative apps and tools.
+But whatever you work with developers or not, GitHub is a great alternative to many collaborative apps and tools.

 ### GitHub Legend for Non-coders